 We have now implemented the Divide and Conquer pattern by splitting up one wide decision table into several smaller ones.
 Let’s test the service.

-Press the Run button
+Press the Run button.

 Enter values for the inputs until Habitability is Habitable.
 You will need to examine each decision table to find the optimal value for each variable before this decision is reached.